 There are many tour operators that take groups from Cuenca to Cajas National Park for single day or overnight tours.
 If you go with a tour, your transportation to and from the park should be included.
 If you want to save some money or would rather experience the park without a group, it is easy to reach the park by your own means.
-It is possible to rent a car from Cuenca, but we recommend taking the bus.
+You can rent a car from Cuenca and park at the refugio, or you can take a bus.

 You can catch a bus heading to Guayaquil from Cuenca’s main Terminal Terrestre, asking to get off at Laguna Toreadora.
-The cost should be about $2.
+The cost should be about USD$2.
 We were planning on taking the Occidental bus company, but their office didn’t open until 8:00 a.m.
-Luckily, there are many other companies at the main Terminal Terrestre that have buses going to Guayaquil a bit earlier.
+Luckily, we found some other companies at the main Terminal Terrestre that have buses going to Guayaquil a bit earlier.
 There is a food court at the terminal for a quick breakfast if you have time before your bus.

 Hop off at the refugio at Laguna Toreadora.
-Here, you will be asked to sign in, showing your passport.
+Here, you will be asked to sign in and show your passport.
 Entrance is free, and you will be given a map if desired.
 The refugio allows for overnight stays, but there are limited spots.
 There is also a restaurant here if you want to stop for a bite after your hike.

 Hiking in Cajas National Park